 Dam owners must report to the regulator on plans and operation, safety assessments and evaluations, and safety directives.
 The regulator performs a technical review on the submissions to ensure compliance.
-For details on the type and frequency of the documents to be submitted, see Dam Safety Regulatory Requirements at: Dam and canal safety regulatory framework.
+For details on the type and frequency of the documents to be submitted, see Dam Safety Regulatory Requirements.

 Audit inspections by dam and canal safety regulator

 The Dam Safety team performs regular audit inspections annually to ensure compliance with the regulation and to review the safety of dams and canals throughout the province.
 Each year, audit inspections are scheduled based on consequence classification and existing safety issues.
 All coal and oil sands tailings dams are audited annually.

 Dam owners must document and track all deficiencies and report any dam and canal safety deficiencies to the regulator.
 The regulator tracks all reported dam and canal safety and critical dam and canal safety deficiencies and performs follow-up activities with the dam owner and operator to ensure each deficiency is remediated, managed or mitigated appropriately.